alexmacarthur/wp-skateboard/README.md

 # WP Skateboard
 A bare-bones starter WordPress environment using Docker and Composer.
-Right now, this just quickly sets up a functional local environment and does not include any starter theme.
-That's yet to come.
+Right now, this just quickly sets up a functional local environment and does not include any starter theme, although [there is a branch](https://github.com/alexmacarthur/wp-skateboard/tree/starter-theme-underscores) that illustrates how you might use Composer to install a starter theme by default.

 ## How to Stand This Up
 Make sure [Docker](https://www.docker.com/), [Docker Compose](https://docs.docker.com/compose/), and [Composer](https://getcomposer.org/) are installed on your machine.

 1. If it's not built already, build the `wp-skateboard` image with `make docker`.
-2. Run `make up` to turn on the Docker container.
+2. Run `make up` to turn on the Docker container, which will be accessible at `http://localhost:8000`.
 The `wp-content` directory is where you'll want to put the themes and plugins you're developing.
 3. Run `make prep` to remove default plugins, themes, and database content.
 4. Run `composer install` to install any dependencies you want.
 5. When you're done, run `make down` to turn off the container.